publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch101/schV/m__us_usc_t7_s7484.md

         (6)

-         to invest, pending disbursement under a plan or project, funds collected through assessments authorized under subsection (f) of this section, only in—
+         to invest, pending disbursement under a plan or project, funds collected through assessments authorized under subsection (f), only in—

             (A) obligations of the United States or an agency of the United States;